 The intent of the study case development process for the Public Policy Transmission Planning Process is to establish reliable baseline and project study cases, the results of which will be compared to measure the impact of each proposed project.
-The NYISO will study proposed Public Policy Transmission Projects and Other Public Policy Projects using the most recent base case from the reliability planning process Reliability Planning Process, updates in accordance with this Manual and the base case inclusions rules contained in the reliability planning processReliability Planning Process Manual, and compensatory megawatts as needed to resolve both Reliability Needs over the ten-year reliability study period and to maintain applicable reliability criteria for the study period for the Public Policy Transmission Need.
+The NYISO will study proposed Public Policy Transmission Projects and Other Public Policy Projects using the most recent base case from the Reliability Planning Process, updates in accordance with this Manual and the base case inclusions rules contained in the Reliability Planning Process Manual, and compensatory megawatts as needed to resolve both Reliability Needs over the ten-year reliability study period and to maintain applicable reliability criteria for the study period for the Public Policy Transmission Need.
 Any regulated solution that has been selected under the Reliability Planning Process, the Economic Planning Process CARIS, or in a previous cycle of the Public Policy Transmission Planning Process will be included in the Public Policy Transmission Planning Process study cases, unless the regulated solution has been halted or applicable permits have been rejected or withdrawn.

 As described in the following paragraphs, the NYISO will extend the most recent reliability planning models and economic planning assumptions for modeling solutions for Public Policy Transmission Needs by up to an additional twenty years, as appropriate, based upon the Public Policy Requirement and the identified Public Policy Transmission Need.
-In the Public Policy Process, the metrics based on production cost simulations will be calculated over twenty years following the expected in-service date of the proposed projects.
 The NYISO may develop scenarios which modify assumptions to evaluate the proposed Public Policy Transmission Projects according to the metrics for identification of the more efficient or cost effective Public Policy Transmission Project and the impact on NYISO wholesale electricity markets.
 The models and assumptions to be used for evaluating a Public Policy Transmission Need will be reviewed and discussed with the Transmission Planning Advisory Subcommittee (TPAS) and the Electric System Planning Working Group (ESPWG).